 • Separated, divorced, or widowed since filing FAFSA

-Note: Students that already have an Expected Family Contribution (EFC) of zero should not submit an appeal for an EFC change since it cannot be decreased further.
+Note: Students that already have an EFC of zero should not submit an appeal for an EFC change since it cannot be decreased further.

 If you feel the items listed above do not fully reference your special circumstance and would like our office to review your situation, contact us for assistance.